Karmabunny/visor/README.md

 ## Log files

-The server emit a series of log files to aid testing and debugging.
+The server emit a log file to aid testing and debugging.

-Core files:

-- `process.log` this is the stdout/stderr of the server process.
-All request logs and any calls to `error_log()` will appear here.

-- `server.log` these are debug points within the host `Server` class itself.
-Extending classes can emit to the file with the `Server::log()` method.
+This includes logs from the server process, the application, and visor itself.

+Server that extend the base class can use `Server::log()`.
+Applications can use the native `error_log()`.

 ### Mock + Echo Server